This page was reviewed under our medical and editorial policy by

 Lichen sclerosus: This condition is characterized by thin, itchy vulvar skin, and it slightly increases a woman’s vulvar cancer risks.

 Vulvar intraepithelial neoplasia (VIN): This is a precancerous condition in which abnormal cells are restricted to the top layer of skin of the vulva (also known as the epithelium).
 VIN, previously called dysplasia, is generally associated with HPV infection.
-While the presence of VIN increases the risk of eventually developing invasive vulvar cancer, not all women with VIN will develop cancer.
+While the presence of VIN increases the risk for developing invasive vulvar cancer, not all women with VIN will develop cancer.
 However, it is important to treat the condition and to get regular gynecologic check-ups.

 Next topic: What are the symptoms of vulvar cancer?